Perverse sheaves on symmetric products of the plane: A -category and its decategorification

 \begin{proof} For the first four relations (a)-(d), it is easy to see that each sheaf is a rank one constant sheaf supported on a subset of $\fS_n$, with left and right actions given by identity maps.
 So verifying these isomorphisms only requires checking that the supports are the same on both sides, which is straightforward.
 For example, relation (d) expresses the set-theoretic decomposition of $\fS_\nu$ into $\fS_\mu$-$\fS_\lambda$ double cosets.
 The remaining relations (e), (f), and (g) are also easily verified. \end{proof}

 \begin{remark} The relation (b) says that the $1$-morphisms $w_*$ are all invertible, so any two set partitions with the same underlying integer partition are isomorphic.
-Thus we can get an equivalent $2$-category $\cC_n$ by restricting the objects to one representative for each integer partition. \end{remark}
+Thus we can get an equivalent $2$-category $\cC_n$ by restricting the objects to one representative for each integer partition.
+For instance, one could take the image of the inclusion $\Part{n} \subset \Part{[n]}$ described at the end of Section \ref{sec:partitions}. \end{remark}